connexcs/docs/system-status.md

 The status feature lets you update the status on your customer portal.
 This helps you communicate downtime and system outages to your customers.

-Please follow the below to below instructions to setup status:
+Please follow the instructions below to setup status:

 1. Click on Management> Status
 2. Click on + under status component